google/reflectable.dart/reflectable/doc/TheDesignOfReflectableCapabilities.md

 mirror is associated with the `admitSubtype` quantifier, it shall be an error to execute the `type` method in order to obtain a mirror of a class, because it is very unlikely to work as intended when that class is in fact not the class of the reflectee.
-It would be possible to allow it in the cases where the match happens to be perfect, but this would be difficult for programmers to use, and they may as well use `reflectType` directly if they want to reflect upon a class which is not taken directly from an instance.
+Similarly, `declarations` is not supported in this situation.
+It would be possible to allow it in the cases where the match happens to be perfect (`C == D`), but this would be difficult for programmers to use, and they may as well use `reflectType(C)` directly if they want to reflect upon a class which is not taken directly from an instance.

 In summary, there is a delicate trade-off to make in the case where an entire subtype hierarchy should be equipped with reflection support.
 The trade off is to either pay the price in terms of program size and get full support (using `subtypeQuantify`); or to save space aggressively and in return tolerate the partial support for reflection (using `admitSubtype`).

 # Summary